February 21st in history:

 October 16 in history:

 “Antoinette, dainty queen, with her quaint guillotine…” That line from the musical “Damn Yankees” refers to France’s Marie Antoinette meeting her fate on this date in 1793.
-The queen was beheaded nine months after her husband, King Louis the 16th.
+The queen was beheaded nine months after her husband, King Louis XVI.

 The American colonies effectively cut themselves off from the King of England by winning the Revolutionary War.
 On October 16th, 1783, Army commander George Washington captured Yorktown, Virginia, in the final battle of the war.

-The English once beheaded their own king, Charles the 1st, in the 1600′s and tried life without royalty for a few years.
+The English once beheaded their own king, Charles I, in the 1600s and tried life without royalty for a few years.
 It didn’t stick, and the royal family returned during the Restoration.
-A popular novel about the Restoration, “Forever Amber,” was a best seller in the 1940′s.
+A popular novel about the Restoration, “Forever Amber,” was a best seller in the 1940s.
 “Amber” author Kathleen Winsor, born in 1919, shared an October 16th birthday with the actress who played the lead in the movie version of the novel, Linda Darnell (1923).